preeticancode/hike-with-me/README.md

 ## Credits

+   ### Frameworks, Libraries & Programs Used

+   - Balsamiq - Used to create wireframes.

+   - Git - For version control.

+   - Github - To save and store the files for the website.

+   - Google Fonts - To import the fonts used on the website.

+   - Font Awesome - For the iconography on the website.

+   - Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

+   - Tiny PNG To compress images.

+   - Convertio To convert images to webp format.

+   - Favicon.io To create favicon.

+   - Am I Responsive?
+To show the website image on a range of devices.

+   - Responsive Image Linter - To optimise image sizing.

    ### Content
   - The text for the Home page was taken google article.
-- Code structure taken from Love Running.
+  - Form contents and footer code used on main page taken from Love Running Project.
   - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

    ### Media

   - The photos used on the home and sign up page are from our group hiking trip and some are mine.
   - The some images used for the gallery page were taken from this other open source site.

 ## Acknowledgements

 I would like to take the opportunity to thank:
 - My mentor David Bowers for his feedback, advice, guidance and support.